 “I believe our fans will be proud of this collaboration, which will enhance their experience in downtown Colorado Springs and at future Colorado College hockey games,” says Haviland.

-A recent economic impact study, “Colorado College’s Economic Impact: 2011-2016,” conducted by Samuel Ayers ’18, who worked with Pedro de Araujo, associate dean of the college and associate professor of economics, concluded that the college’s annual impact on the area results in $166 million in revenue annually.
+A recent economic impact study, “Colorado College’s Economic Impact: 2011-2016,” conducted by Samuel Ayers ’18, who worked with Pedro de Araujo, vice provost and associate professor of economics, concluded that the college’s annual impact on the area results in $166 million in revenue annually.
 If approved, CC’s partnership with the City for Champions initiative would elevate that amount significantly.